AidanPraytor/rsf-crowd-analysis/README.md

 **Short-term:**
 - Incorporate edge case support for holidays and such days when the RSF has odd hours of operation.
+- Add timeout exception handling to not halt data collection when page fails to load.
 - Data visualization support, including easy switching between day, week, month, year views.
 - Optimize the automation.
 The current implementation is a quick and dirty solution to a surprisingly annoying problem, but I would like for the automation to be far more exact and far less resource consuming.
 Hoping for something along the lines of a task scheduler system like in Windows.